You wanna build muscle?

 3) Limit your workouts to an hour, tops.
 Use a stopwatch or GymBoss Interval Timer to keep yourself in check.

 6) If you have nagging injuries stay covered up and dress warm for your workouts.
-I always wear a few layers unless it’s over 80 degrees in the gym.

 7) Knee and elbow sleeves can also be a great friend to the older beat up lifter.